-I love adding it to my dinner party menu for that added punch of green amongst all the yellow and red that usually dominates and Indian dining table.
-I usually alternate between this vegetarian version and one with Chicken, depending who’s coming to dinner and what other dishes I have planned out.
+I love adding a dish of Palak Panner to my dinner party menu for that added punch of green amongst all the yellow and red that usually dominates an Indian dining table.
+I usually alternate between this vegetarian version, a vegan option of Palak Tofu and one with Chicken, depending who's coming to dinner and what other dishes I have planned out.

-Every so often, when all the paneer or chicken in the dish gets over and we’re still left with the delicately spiced delicious green sauce, I love adding in some frozen corn and giving it a whole new identity.
+Every so often, when all the paneer, tofu or chicken in the dish gets over and we're still left with the delicately spiced delicious green sauce, I love adding in some frozen corn and giving it a whole new identity.
 Which is not to say that you have to wait for the sauce to be leftover!
-By all means, skip the paneer altogether and add in some frozen corn kernels instead.
-It’s a delight either way.
+By all means, skip the paneer altogether and add in some frozen corn kernels to make a delicious bowl of Corn Palak instead.
+It's a delight either way.

 Palak Paneer (Paneer with Spinach)